smaeyama/mzprojection/README.md

 ### Contents ###

-    fortran/ - Fortran source code.
+    fortran/ - Fortran90 source code.
 See README.txt in detail
-    python/ - Python source code.
+    python/ - Python3 source code.
 See README.txt in detail
     sample_data/ - A sample of time-series data and its projected results
     QUICK_START.txt - Simple explanation on how to run this source code